UnnaturalShadow/audio-tour/README.md

 The content of this project was written and developed by Paige Griffiths.
 The web-pages were developed by Joshua Decker and the MOA design department.

-The web element is currently hosted on githubu pages, but will soon be pushed to the MOA website.
+The web element is currently hosted on github pages, but will soon be pushed to the MOA website.

 **©2025 Brigham Young University Museum of Art.
 All Rights Reserved.**